Skip to product information

 A session with this tea can be between ten to thirty infusions, depending on your brewing method.
 We like this one brewed in a large pitcher and decanted into a little teapot, or run through a series of brews with a gaiwan setup.
 Three cheers to the wonderful Changsha Wufeng Farm in Yunnan, China for this gorgeous little ball of joy!

-Ingredients: Green mandarin orange-aged Chinese puer tea
+Ingredients: Green mandarin orange-aged Chinese cooked puer tea

-Approximately 65mg of caffeine per cup
+Approximately 50mg of caffeine per cup

 Steep at 205° F or 96.1°C for 1-3 min, adding one minute to your brew time for each new infusion.